Global Evangelism / Communicating the Gospel in a Pluralistic World at NBC

 and the professor that week.
 I started asking students to be completely up-to-date in their reading

-of other students' posts by the time they post their end-of-the-week summary when a student
+of other students' posts by the time they post their end-of-the-week summary after a student

-openly said he wasn't bothering to read any of the contributions of several of his classmates
+in a previous class openly said he wasn't bothering to read any of the contributions of several of

-because they never had anything significant to say.
+his classmates because they never had "anything significant to say."

 "How does the Reading Response differ from the Weekly Summary?"